strubelab/alphafold/.github/README.md

 3. Check the job status:

     ```bash
-    $ squeue -u [user_name]
+    squeue -u [user_name]
     ```

-   When the job is finished (you can't see it in the list when running the previous command), look at the output folder and confirm that all the files are present:
+   When the job is finished (you can't see it in the list when running the previous command), look at the destination folder and confirm that all the files are present:

     ```
     ls -lh results/